Rock and Roll Over

-Rock and Roll Over is the fifth studio album by American rock band Kiss, released in 1976.
+Rock and Roll Over is the fifth studio album by American rock band Kiss, released on November 11, 1976, by Casablanca Records.
 It was recorded at the Star Theatre in Nanuet, New York.
+The album contains the songs "Hard Luck Woman" and "Calling Dr. Love", which became hit singles in the United States.

 Album information

 To get the proper drum sound, Peter Criss recorded his tracks in a bathroom, communicating via video-link with the rest of the band.
 This is the first Kiss album to not feature a writing credit from Ace Frehley.

 Many of the songs that appear on the album were developed before or during Destroyer.
 Three of Gene Simmons' songs are clear re-workings of demos from the 1975 Magna Graphics Studios demo: "Calling Dr. Love" is a re-working of "Bad, Bad Lovin'"; "Ladies Room" is based on "Don't Want Your Romance"; and "Love' Em and Leave' Em" is based on "Rock and Rolls-Royce"; Criss's "Baby Driver" is a rewrite of a Peter Criss/Stan Penridge demo from Criss's pre-Kiss band Lips; and "Hard Luck Woman", a song Paul Stanley originally planned to pitch to Rod Stewart, was held over to provide Criss a ballad to sing following the success of "Beth".